nehaljwani/team.exiv2.org/book/IMaEA.md

 $ rsync -avL rsync://raw.pixls.us/data/ raw-pixls-us-data/
 ```

 This downloaded about 600 files.
-Still a long way short of the 3000 available.
-I finished by running the following several times.
+Still a long way short of the 2800 available.
+I finished by running the following several times:

 ```bash
 $ cd raw-pixls-us-data/